 It is easier to refer to a palm by its nickname or common name if one exists.
 But it is helpful to become familiar with the scientific name, since some common names can be confusing.
 Palm scientific names are in two parts.
 The first name is the genus name or a group of palms within the palm family.
 The second part of a palm name is its species.

-Development of the Gizella Kopsick Palm Arboretum began in 1976.
+Development of the Gizella Kopsick Arboretum - Palms and Cycads began in 1976.

 The two-acre park was once a city miniature golf course which was closed due to escalating maintenance costs.
-A concerned resident and park volunteer, Mrs. Elva Rouse, proposed the area as ideal for a palm arboretum.
-The proposal was adopted by City Council and subsequently the palm arboretum was created through a generous gift of stock from Miss Gizella Kopsick, a long-time palm admirer.
+A concerned resident and park volunteer, Mrs. Elva Rouse, proposed the area as ideal for an arboretum.
+The proposal was adopted by City Council and subsequently the arboretum was created through a generous gift of stock from Miss Gizella Kopsick, a long-time palm admirer.

 Initially, 60 palms representing 10 species were planted in the park.
 Drinking fountains, a gazebo, conversation corners with wooden benches and red brick paving were installed in a graceful circle winding through the palms.
 All facilities were designed to meet the needs of the handicapped, which included Miss Kopsick, who was confined to a wheelchair.
 The arboretum was dedicated on May 16, 1977, Miss Kopsick's 100th birthday.
 Since the park opened many additional gifts have been received from interested individuals and organizations.